zittox/telegrambot-itsagramlive/README.md

 [ GNU GPLv3 ](https://choosealicense.com/licenses/gpl-3.0/)

 -------------------------------------
- ### This project was made possible by the original scrip from [HarryPython](https://github.com/harrypython/itsagramlive)
+ ### This project was made possible by the original script from [HarryPython](https://github.com/harrypython/itsagramlive)